Alonso-del-Arte/chess/Terminology.md

 * **Castling** &mdash; A special move in which the king and a rook come together for the king's protection.
 See the game rules for details.
 * **Centipawn** &mdash; A measure of a position's value in terms of pawns.
+Some chess engines use centipawns to compare moves.
 A captured pawn means a loss of 100 centipawns for the player who lost that pawn.
+Other than a pawn being worth 100 centipawns, there's no agreement on how the pieces should be valued, and programmers are free to come up with their own valuations.
+The valuation closest to achieving consensus values a queen at 900 centipawns, a bishop or a knight at 300 centipawns and a rook at 500 centipawns.
+Bobby Fischer once gave a valuation that is exactly like that except for valuing a bishop at 325 centipawns instead of 300.
+One situation in which a centipawn valuation would be useful is when the opponent's knight threatens to capture either the computer's queen or the computer's rook, and it's possible for the computer to move either of those out of the way and allow the other to be captured.
+Because the queen is almost always valued at more centipawns than the rook, the computer decides to move its queen out of the opposing knight's reach.
-Some chess engines use centipawns to compare moves.
+* **Chancellor** &mdash; A nonstandard chess piece combining the capabilities of a rook and a knight.
 * **Check** &mdash; A threat of capture to a player's king.
 The checked player must get their king out of danger, even if it means allowing some other piece to be captured.